GGFirenze/fiorentinathemeddemowebpage/Fiorentina-Session-Replay-Implementation-Guide.md

 # ACF Fiorentina - Amplitude Session Replay Implementation Guide

 > A comprehensive guide for implementing Amplitude Browser SDK with Session Replay, Autocapture, and GDPR-compliant consent handling.
+Please note, all customers should always reference Amplitude official documentation first.
+In particular, please consult the following resources: https://amplitude.com/docs/sdks/analytics/browser/browser-sdk-2; https://amplitude.com/docs/session-replay/session-replay-standalone-sdk.
+This demo webpage has been created for demonstration purposes.
+We have created a static webpage that mirrors the amazing Italian football team ACF Fiorentina.

 **Author:** Giuliano Giannini
 **Date:** January 2026